FernandoVerderame/backend/README.md

 - **Advanced Search**: Users can explore listings based on various criteria such as category, number of rooms, distance from the city center, and offered amenities.
 - **Personalized Dashboard**: Registered users have access to a dashboard where they can manage their data and listings.
 - **Listing Management**: Owners can add, modify, delete, or promote their properties through a dedicated page.
-- **Property Sponsorship**: Owners can promote individual properties by choosing from various sponsorship options.

 ## Technologies Used